Squirrel/Squirrel.Windows/README.md

 # Squirrel.Windows

-_It's a installer and updating framework for desktop applications on Windows_
+_It's an installer and updating framework for desktop applications on Windows_

 No installer UI, no UAC, just double click and launch.